Oneida Limited

 Oneida Limited (/oʊˈnaɪdə/) is an American manufacturer and seller of tableware and cutlery.
-Oneida is one of the world's largest designers and sellers of stainless steel and silverplated cutlery and tableware for the consumer and foodservice industries; it is also the largest supplier of dinnerware to the foodservice industry in North America.

-The company operates in the United States, Canada, Latin America, Europe, and Asia, marketing and distributing tabletop products including flatware, dinnerware, crystal stemware, glassware, and kitchen tools and gadgets.
+The company operates in the United States, Canada, Latin America, Europe and Asia, marketing and distributing tabletop products including flatware, dinnerware, crystal stemware, glassware, and kitchen tools and gadgets.

 History

 Origins

 The company arose from the Oneida Community, established in Oneida, New York in 1848.
 The Oneida Association (later Oneida Community) was founded by a small group of Christian Perfectionists led by John Humphrey Noyes, Jonathan Burt, George W. Cragin, Harriet A. Noyes, George W. Noyes, John L. Skinner and a few others.
 In 1880, after more than 30 years operating as a commune, the Oneida Community voted to transfer much of the common property to a joint-stock company to be known as Oneida Community Ltd. effective January 1, 1881.

-Oneida Community Ltd. was one of the earliest joint-stock companies in the U.S. Its founders’ religious philosophy helped inform the early development of the company, in which members of the former Oneida Community became shareholders.
-Its progressive nature also allowed for a woman, Harriet Joselyn, to sit on the board of directors — a departure from the norm of the time.
+Oneida Community Ltd. was one of the earliest joint-stock companies in the U.S. Its founders' religious philosophy helped inform the early development of the company, in which members of the former Oneida Community became shareholders.
+Its progressive nature also allowed for a woman, Harriet Joselyn, to sit on the board of directors—a departure from the norm of the time.

-Oneida Community started production of silver-plated flatware and hollow-ware in 1899 using the "Community Plate" mark.
+Oneida Community started production of silver-plated flatware and hollowware in 1899 using the "Community Plate" mark.
 The Oneida Community purchased the Wm A. Rogers company in 1881.
-In 1929, the merged company began producing a somewhat lower-quality line of products using those companies’ marks.
+In 1929, the merged company began producing a somewhat lower-quality line of products using those companies' marks.
 In 1935, Oneida Community changed its name to Oneida Ltd.

 Post-war growth

 Oneida Limited successfully adapted to the difficult economic conditions of the First World War and Second World War.
 Throughout both of these world economic upheavals, Oneida adapted its manufacturing capabilities.
-During World War I, Oneida produced ammunition clips, lead-plated gas shells, combat knives, and surgical instruments; during World War II, the company added Army trucks, aircraft survival kits, and jet engine parts to its manufacturing repertoire.
+During World War I, Oneida produced ammunition clips, lead-plated gas shells, combat knives and surgical instruments; during World War II, the company added Army trucks, aircraft survival kits and jet engine parts to its manufacturing repertoire.

 Oneida made many goods for the war.

 The company then managed an innovative transition to the manufacture of stainless steel flatware in 1961, which eventually dwarfed its production of silver-plated flatware.
 In 1976, Oneida purchased the Camden Wire Co., Inc., a major manufacturer of industrial wire products.

 By the 1980s, Oneida made at least half of all flatware purchased in the U.S..
 In 1983, the company acquired Rena-Ware, a Bellevue-based kitchenware manufacturer with a majority international operations; they sold Rena-ware three years later.
 In 1984, Oneida acquired D.J.
 Tableware, a flatware and china manufacturer that targeted the foodservice industry.